 By learning how to conserve your energy for times when you need it most, you can start implementing this into your daily life.
-It could be useful to keep a diary taking into account the daily activities done that day; what you have eaten, the time of day you might have felt more tired and anything else that could possibly be a trigger.
+It could be useful to keep a diary taking into account the daily activities done that day.
+Think about what you have eaten, the time of day you might have felt more tired and anything else that could possibly be a trigger.

-The National Institute for Care Excellence (NICE) published guidelines in October 2014 for the management of MS (7).
-In these guidelines NICE advised aerobic, balance and stretching exercises, including yoga, in treating MS-related fatigue.
+The National Institute for Care Excellence (NICE) published guidelines in October 2014 for the management of MS. In these guidelines NICE advised aerobic, balance and stretching exercises, including yoga, in treating MS-related fatigue.

 It is advisable not to exercise to the point of exhaustion and you should stop before you reach the point of feeling tired or hot.
 After a session at the gym, a walk, a yoga practice or swimming you should have more energy, not less.

-Additionally in NICE’s October 2014 guidelines, it advised that mindfulness can be used for treating MS-related fatigue (7).
+In NICE’s October 2014 guidelines, it advised that mindfulness can be used for treating MS-related fatigue.

 Mindfulness is a meditative approach connecting the mind and the body.
-It is about paying attention to the moment, and being aware of thoughts and feelings so they do not become overwhelming (9).
+It is about paying attention to the moment and being aware of thoughts and feelings so they do not become overwhelming.